Whatever your reason for needing to

 you could always use temporary storage.
 If you’re thinking of hiding

-stuff in your cupboards, think again!
+, think again!
 Storage space is another

 desirable attribute to potential buyers and they’re likely to want to look